RazoomGD/geode-save-level-data-api/README.md

 Get previously saved value for the level:
 - `level` - the level
 - `key` - unique key of your value
-- `checkSaveFile` - if value should be stored in the save file of YOUR mod
+- `checkSaveFile` - if value should be taken from the save file of YOUR mod
-- `checkTextObject` - if value should be stored in the special text object inside the level
+- `checkTextObject` - if value should be taken from the special text object inside the level
+    - If both `checkSaveFile` and `checkTextObject` are set to `true`, the it checks the save file first.
+If the value is not found there, it then checks the text object.
 - `mod` - mod
-- returns: the value or Err() if wasn't found
+- **returns**: the value or Err() if wasn't found

-If both `checkSaveFile` and `checkTextObject` are `true` then it checks the save file first and only if value wasn't found there it checks the text object